LTEC and Library Information Sciences

 Depending on the Degree Plan, students have an option of completing a Master's thesis under Plan A or a design/research project under Plan B (selected by the student and approved by an advisor).

 Yes, up to 6 credits (2 courses) can be transferred into the Master’s program.
+These credits will need to be taken within 3 years of being accepted into the MEd program and are subject to approval by the program coordinator.
 To have credits from LTEC courses that you have previously taken count towards your degree, you will need to fill out a Petition to Transfer Credits Form and send it back to the LTEC office.

 You would have to get the instructor’s approval by contacting them via email.
 Please contact the LTEC office at email@example.com for further assistance if the instructor is unavailable.